Early Edwardian Halfpennies

 The Foxes' original designations 3d and 3e were reversed in a later paper, and it is the later designations that are now in general use.
 In the HPW article of 1964, however, the classification is based on the original Fox designations, so their 3d (asterisked in the table) would now be regarded as 3e, thus eliminating the apparent discrepancy.

 The entry of Bristol against Type 4c is shown in italics, as the mint was closed before any coins of Group 4 were struck.
 Some of the coins currently designated 4c require reassignment to Group 3.
-See section entitled Observations and rationale for further details.
+See section entitled Observations for further details.

 It should be noted that coins minted at Berwick were struck from local dies and do not conform to the classes of the main series.
 Berwick is therefore not included in the table.